ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

-[:title: `subject` [ grazing and ruminating the pastures of the dhammapada .. to reach stream entry ] :title:]

 The teachings in three simple `pada` [a step covering a quarter] from three different `sutta` [well taught threads of truth], corresponding to the three big stages: